CYBERBIVASH

 3.3 Infrastructure Mapping

-No specific network infrastructure indicators were extracted from the available intelligence for this campaign.
-This may indicate the use of legitimate services for C2 communication, encrypted tunneling through approved channels, or infrastructure that has been taken down since the initial reporting.
-Defenders should focus on behavioral detection methods rather than IOC-based blocking for campaigns where infrastructure indicators are limited.
+No specific network infrastructure indicators were extracted from the available intelligence for this advisory.
+This commonly occurs with: (1) threat actors using legitimate cloud services (Google Drive, OneDrive, Discord, Telegram) for C2 communication; (2) rapidly rotating infrastructure that has been taken offline since initial reporting; or (3) advisory categories such as vulnerability disclosures where C2 infrastructure is not part of the threat scope.
+Defenders should prioritize behavioral detection methods from Section 6 rather than IOC-based blocking when network indicators are unavailable.

 4. INDICATORS OF COMPROMISE (IOC SECTION)